MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 Field                                | Value     | Description
 -------------------------------------|-----------|-------------------------------------
 `TOPIC`                              | `text`    | The Kafka topic you want to subscribe to.
-`CLIENT ID`                          | `text`    | Use the supplied value as the Kafka client identifier.
-`GROUP ID PREFIX`                    | `text`    | Use the specified prefix in the consumer group ID.
-The resulting `group.id` looks like `<group_id_prefix>materialize-X-Y`, where `X` and `Y` are values that allow multiple concurrent Kafka consumers from the same topic.
-`ISOLATION LEVEL`                    | `text`    | Default: `read_committed`.
-Controls how to read messages that were transactionally written to Kafka.
-Supported options are `read_committed` to read only committed messages and `read_uncommitted` to read all messages, including those that are part of an open transaction or were aborted.
-`TOPIC METADATA REFRESH INTERVAL MS` | `int`     | Default: `300000`.
-Sets the frequency in `ms` at which the system checks for new partitions.
-Accepts values [0,3600000].
-`FETCH MESSAGE MAX BYTES`            | `int` | Default: `134217728`.
-Controls the initial maximum number of bytes per topic+partition to request when fetching messages from the broker.
-If the client encounters a message larger than this value it will gradually try to increase it until the entire message can be fetched.
-Accepts values [1, 1000000000].

 ### `WITH` options